 - Modality specific

 - Slightly hypointense

-- Cortical dysplasia may mimic low grade glioma, depending on its location, size and configuration.
-Usually a triangular appearance with apex toward the ventricle is more characteristic of transmantle dysplasia.
-The cortical thickening and blurring of dysplasia may be much more difficult to distinguish from low grade tumor such as ganglioglioma.
+- Cortical dysplasia can mimic low-grade glioma, depending on its location, size, and configuration.
+Usually a triangular appearance with the apex toward the ventricle is more characteristic of transmantle dysplasia.
+The cortical thickening and blurring of dysplasia can be much more difficult to distinguish from low-grade tumor such as ganglioglioma.

 For more information, please see the corresponding chapter in Radiopaedia.

 Bronen RA, Vives KP, Kim JH, et al. Focal cortical dysplasia of Taylor, balloon cell subtype: MR differentiation from low-grade tumors.
 AJNR Am J Neuroradiol 1997;18:1141–1151.